 Some proponents of the SSPL claim it is an attempt to write such an copyleft open source license for distributed systems.
 The detractors claim it's something completely different.
 I don't really care; I just want an open source license which requires that, when licensed software is used to provide a service as part of a larger distributed system, the users of that service must be provided the freedom to run and modify their own copies of that distributed system.
 If that's not the SSPL, then we should work on a new such license.

-The AGPL was intended, in part, to guarantee this freedom to users, but it has failed.
+The AGPL was intended, in part, to guarantee this freedom to users, but it was not worded strongly enough and so it has failed.
 Proprietary distributed systems frequently incorporate AGPL software to provide services.
-The organizations implementing such systems believe that as long as the individual process that provides the service complies with the AGPL, the rest of the distributed system does not need to comply; and it appears that the legal world agrees.
+The organizations implementing such systems believe that as long as the individual process that provides the service complies with the AGPL, by providing source code for that process, the rest of the distributed system does not need to comply.
+It appears that the legal world agrees, and so the AGPL is a failure.

 I want users to be able to run high-quality distributed systems easily.
 There are lots of technical advances that we can pursue to make this easier, but we should also pursue social remedies.
 We will never have a large collection of low-cost, high-quality distributed system software unless the open source feedback loop starts running for distributed systems.